 I used to have a windows computer for more than 20 years, and after moving to my MacBook Pro, I’ve decided to make a switch with all of my other gadgets.
 The final piece of the puzzle was the iPhone.
-I was just about getting sick of trying to make my Samsung Galaxy S work with OS X. It wasn’t going anywhere.
+I was just about getting sick of trying to make my Samsung Galaxy S work with OS X (this original piece was written in 2010).
+It wasn’t going anywhere.

-Than I got a used one.
+Then I got a used one.
 For a very good price, and it’s still in my hands almost a year later.
-And we’ve gone trough a lot.
+And we’ve gone through a lot.
 It is the best purchasing decision in my life.